markwhitaker/kotlin-for-csharp-developers/docs/05-00-domain-specific-languages.md

 }
 ```

-This looks nothing like the Kotlin syntax we've seen so far.
+This looks very different to the Kotlin syntax we've seen so far.
 What's going on here?

 **Let's investigate 🔎**